The Challenge

 Scenario-based Exercises

-To ensure continoues improvement and measure impact, we implemented the Kirkpatrick Model of Evaluation by utilziing course surveys, pre/post assessments, 30,60,90-day check ins with particpants and managers, and final interviews with department heads 6-12 months after program launch.
+To ensure continoues improvement and measure impact, I implemented the Kirkpatrick Model of Evaluation by utilziing course surveys, pre/post assessments, 30,60,90-day check ins with particpants and managers, and final interviews with department heads 6-12 months after program launch.

 Results and Impact